memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 On top of the _overlay_ files that have or haven't been discovered by the build process, the CMake variable `EXTRA_DTC_OVERLAY_FILE` allows to specify additional _overlay_ files that are added regardless of the outcome of the overlay search.

-The important thing to remember is, that the devicetree overlay files that were detected _last_ have the _highest_ precedence, since they may overwrite anything in the previously added overlay files.
+The important thing to remember is, that the Devicetree overlay files that were detected _last_ have the _highest_ precedence, since they may overwrite anything in the previously added overlay files.
 The precedence is always visible in the build output, where Zephr lists all overlay files using the output `Found devicetree overlay: <name>.overlay` in the order that they are detected and thus added.
 The precedence _increases_ with the given list.

 ### Overlays by example